YinHK-gameDev/unity-learn/animation/README.md

 8. Once you’ve completed your animations, record a video showing them all off!
 9. If you’d like to share your hard work with the community here on Learn, submit your video!

+### Trigger animation

+In the Scripts folder, you’ll find a script called AnimatorControllerTriggers.
+This script was designed for you to edit so you can trigger animations to occur for your characters and objects based on keyboard input.
+To edit the script:
+1. Open AnimatorControllerTriggers in Visual Studio by double-clicking the script in the scripts folder.
+2. Scroll down to the Update method and find the section that directs you to duplicate the code block.
+3. Select the code block, being sure to highlight the closing curly brace ( } ), and copy it with Ctrl/Cmd+C
+4. Paste your new block several lines below the existing code block, but still inside the Update method (stay inside the second to last curly brace in the script).
+5. Replace the A in Keycode.A with whatever key you wish.
+You can see a full list of available keys here.
+6. In the anim.SetTrigger line, replace YOUR_TRIGGER_NAME_HERE_INSIDE_THE_QUOTES with the name of the parameter you wish to have called when the keyboard key is pressed.
+7. Save the script.
+8. Add the script to the object that the Animator Controller is attached to.